Zielona Góra Główna railway station

 Zielona Góra Główna (Polish for Zielona Góra Main station) is a railway station in Zielona Góra, the largest city in Lubusz Voivodeship, Poland.
 According to the classification of passenger stations in Poland, it belongs to Voivodeship station.
 In 2018, the station served approximately 4,400 passengers a day.

 History

 The station was built in 1871, when the city of Zielona Góra (German: Grünberg) was part of the German Empire.
 The current station building was built in the 1960s, and it was completely renovated during the 2000s to 2010s.

 Train services

-Zielona Góra Główna has train connections to Gorzów Wielkopolski, Zbąszynek, Rzepin, Warsaw, Frankfurt (Oder) and Krakow, main cities of the surrounding regions: Poznań, Szczecin and Wrocław as well as direct international connections to Berlin, Vienna.
+Zielona Góra Główna has train connections to Gorzów Wielkopolski, Zbąszynek, Rzepin, Warsaw, Frankfurt (Oder) and Kraków, main cities of the surrounding regions: Poznań, Szczecin and Wrocław as well as direct international connections to Berlin, Vienna.

 The station is served by the following service(s):